thesafeerkhan/Journatic/README.md

 The preview entry content seen above uses gibberish Lorem Ipsum.

 ## Important
 1. Journatic uses Local Storage to save created users and journal entries.
 Refreshing the page signs user out.
+Signing back in retains information.
 2. When creating a new account through Account Sign-Up.
 A strong password consists of
   - At least 1 uppercase character.
   - At least 1 lowercase character.
   - At least 1 digit.
   - At least 1 special character.
   - Minimum 8 characters.
 3. This is a high-fidelity app mockup to demonstrate proficiency in the skill-set mentioned above.
-Full functionality such as Account Security, Form/Input checking and thorough testing are currently on the to-do list.
+Full functionality such as Account Security, Form/Input checking and thorough testing are currently being worked on.
   - Example: Large strings of text in the Title, Date, and Tags section
 4. A strong focus was put into clean, quality code using best practices.
 I am not a designer.
 You can visit my portfolio at http://safeerkhan.net/ that better showcase my capabilities as a front-end developer with a focus on design.

+#To Do
+  -Tag Searching
+  -Better Design

 # Demos
 #### Account Creation
 ![Alt Text](resources/demo-gif-1.gif)